ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: beginner-friendly, no cook, crowd-pleaser
+• Why I Love It: beginner-friendly, no cook, crowd-pleaser

-BRB, stuffing our faces.
-We love the addition of sweet caramelized pecans, since they cut through the saltiness of the cheese beautifully.
+You can't go wrong with spicy, savory classics that everyone enjoys.
+You’ll love the addition of sweet caramelized pecans, since they cut through the saltiness of the cheese, meats and olives beautifully.

 14. Cheese and Charcuterie Board